utep-cs-systems-courses/f24-corg-p2-kporras2/README.md

-#Instructions
+Instructions

-##Have dev kit to be able to run make in BASH for the msp430
+-Have dev kit to be able to run make in BASH for the msp430

 *Run make all in the main directory.
 *Change directories to project/toy.